LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 To configure Step 2 (transfer to human agent), use:

 * [escalateOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#escalateonstuckconversation) - Add this field, and set it to “true.”
 * [escalationSkillIdOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#escalationskillidonstuckconversation) - You must add this field, and set it to the appropriate human agent skill ID to which to transfer the conversation.
-Without this value, the transfer will fail.
+Without this value, the transfer will not occur.
 * [escalationMessageOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#escalationmessageonstuckconversation) - The default message that’s sent to the consumer just before the transfer is, “I’m having some trouble.
 Let me connect you with an agent.”
 To change the message, add this field, and set it as desired.

 ### Tips